Expungement Frequently Asked Questions

 - Prostitution (HRS 712-1200) charges with less than four (4) years from dismissal of deferred acceptance of guilty or no contest pleas.

 No, convictions stay on your criminal record.
 You may apply for a pardon; however pardoned charges do remain on your record and do not qualify for expungement.
 For information about pardons, contact Hawaii Paroling Authority at (808) 587-1300.

 The application fee includes a $10.00 fee that will not be returned if it is found that your application does not qualify for expungement.
 Your application form and the remainder of the application fee will be returned to you.

 No, we do not expunge juvenile charges.
 For information about juvenile charges, contact Family Court at (808) 954-8144.

 No, but you may send in your application by certified mail which can be tracked by the U.S. Postal Service.

 We will send a courtesy letter to the FBI requesting them to remove the expunged Hawaii charges from their files.

 The expungement process does not include the removal of court or traffic records.
-If you have questions or concerns regarding the removal of court records or obtaining court documents, you may contact the Judiciary Public Affairs Office at (808) 539-4909.
+If you have questions or concerns regarding the removal of court records or obtaining court documents, you may contact the Judiciary Communications and Community Relations Office at (808) 539-4909.